sivasankarreddyvari/experience_in_CITPL/README.md

 	Project Name: Mina
 	Description: Planancial is a financial planning firm.
 The company creates individual financial plans/financial makeovers for users between the ages of 22 & 34.
 We recommend financial options to individuals and families to help them reach their short-term and long-term goals.
 We help address every part of a client’s financial, from how to manage their debt to determining if they have both enough and the right type of insurance.
 As a financial planning firm we focus on helping clients manage their basic financial needs and at this time we do not provide investment advice.
 We gather customers and their needs information thru many apps and data bases.
 We loads data into HDFS.
 Based on the client requirement we create MR programs and respond with recommendations in time.
 	Duties performed:
-		Understanding the business functionality & Analysis of business requirements.
+		-Understanding the business functionality & Analysis of business requirements.
-		Loading files to HDFS and writing hive queries to process required data.
+		-Loading files to HDFS and writing hive queries to process required data.
-		Loading data to Hive tables and writing queries to process.
+		-Loading data to Hive tables and writing queries to process.
-		Involved in loading data from LINUX file system to HDFS.
+		-Involved in loading data from LINUX file system to HDFS.
-		Responsible to manage data coming from different sources.
+		-Responsible to manage data coming from different sources.
-		Importing and exporting data into HDFS and Hive using Sqoop.
+		-Importing and exporting data into HDFS and Hive using Sqoop.
-		Involved in creating Hive tables, loading with data and writing hive queries that will run internally in map reduce way.
+		-Involved in creating Hive tables, loading with data and writing hive queries that will run internally in map reduce way.
 	Environment:- Hadoop, Linux, HDFS, Hive, Sqoop, GIT

 Project#4 (Jul 2012 - Sept 2014)